 The library at Southport included a separate section for adults and children and membership was available to people who had lived on the Gold Coast for a minimum of six months.
 Provisional membership for non-permanent residents was also available.
 Each library member was issued with two library cards which allowed them to borrow one fiction and one non-fiction book at a time.

 The Gold Coast Council began offering a library service at the southern end of the Coast when it opened a library in the Coolangatta Council Chambers in Griffith Street in 1961.
 The third library to be established was Burleigh Heads which was opened in 1967 by Mayor Ern Harley.
-Throughout the 1960s the three Gold Coast library branches had separate collections but, by 1970, the individual collections were merged with the books being moved from one library to another with greater ease.
+Throughout the 1960s the three Gold Coast library branches had separate collections but, by 1970, the individual collections were merged with the books moving from one library to another.

 Over the following years a Mobile Library (1974) and a Special Needs Library (1976) commenced.
-New libraries were opened at Palm Beach in 1978 (with extensions in 1989), Cascade Gardens (1987) and Runaway Bay (1991).
-An additional library was also available at Labrador State School on Imperial Parade between 1988 and 1992.
+New libraries were opened at Palm Beach in 1978 (with extensions in 1989), Cascade Gardens in 1987 and Runaway Bay in 1991.
+An additional library was also located at Labrador State School on Imperial Parade between 1988 and 1992.

 A central Technical Services department was based at the Council Depot on Meron Street, Southport and was responsible for a wide range of activities including selection, purchasing and cataloguing stock.
 Technical Services was relocated with the Council Depot when it moved to Baratta Street.
 In February 1982, the Gold Coast introduced the first public computers in their libraries.